 Continue the paved path straight ahead and you will reach Philopappos Hill, with the impressive burial monument of the Roman general Philopappos on top.
 The hike up to the monument is tough, especially on a hot day, but from a flat space in a middle way, you get the best view to the Acropolis.

 Continue this road and you get to Thissio.
 There you can stop for a short coffee with view to the Acropolis if you have time!
 Otherwise, carry on because you have a lot more to see.

 From Thission, you enter the Ancient Agora and the Stoa of Attalos, an impressive building that hosts a small archaeological museum.
 You exit the Ancient Agora in Monastiraki and pass the street, you will see the Roman Agora and the Library of Hadrian.

 From Monastiraki, you take the metro (green line) or walk to Omonoia.
 10 min from Omonoia Square, on Patission Avenue, is the National Archaeological Museum.
 This impressive museum hides all the masterpieces of ancient Greek art, from the Prehistoric till the Roman times.
-Normally we would suggest you dedicate an entire day in this museum because it is impressively large and has a lot of collections.
+Normally we would suggest you dedicate an entire day to this museum because it is impressively large and has a lot of collections.

 From Omonoia, you walk up Panepistimiou Avenue to see the Neoclassical trilogy: the University, the Library and the Academy of Athens.
 At the end of Panepistimiou, you find Syntagma Square, completing your sightseeing walk in the Greek capital.